-- Alcohol sales are possible under KWLT’s liquor licence, which requires KWLT volunteers to staff the bar.
+- Alcohol service is possible under KWLT’s liquor licence, which requires KWLT volunteers to staff the bar.
 KWLT retains all bar sale proceeds.

-- Alternatively, you can apply for an SOP (special occasion permit) through the LCBO or bring in a licence-holder with a catering endorsement, and sell alcohol under that licence/permit instead.
+- Alternatively, you can apply for an SOP (special occasion permit) through the LCBO or bring in a licence-holder with a catering endorsement, and serve alcohol under that licence/permit instead.

-- In either case intent to provide alcohol sales must be approved by KWLT in advance; undisclosed alcohol sales are a breach of the rental agreement.
+- In either case, intent to provide alcohol must be approved by KWLT in advance; undisclosed alcohol use is a breach of the rental agreement.

 Do I need to worry about insurance?